biobakery/halla_legacy/readme.md

 # Installation #

 ## Downloading HAllA ##
-HAllA can be downloaded in two ways:

-* [Download](https://bitbucket.org/biobakery/halla/downloads) a compressed set of files.
+You can download the latest HAllA release or the development version.

+Option 1: Latest Release (Recommended)

+* [Download](https://bitbucket.org/biobakery/halla/get/tip.tar.gz) and unpack the latest release of HAllA.

+Option 2: Development Version

-* Create a clone of the repository on your computer with the command:
+* Create a clone of the repository:

 	``hg clone https://bitbucket.org/biobakery/halla ``

 	Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
-Once the repository has been cloned upgrading to the latest release of HAllA is simple.
-Just type ``hg pull -u`` from within the repository which will download the latest release.
-Then follow the install steps to update your install.
+Once the repository has been cloned upgrading to the latest development version of HAllA is simple.
+Just type ``hg pull -u`` from within the repository.

+For the steps that follow, $HAllA_PATH is the location of the HAllA directory (ie $HAllA_PATH=/home/user/halla/ with this readme file found in this folder).

-## Install HAllA  ##
+## Installing HAllA  ##

-From the HAllA directory run:
+1. Move to the HAllA directory : ``$ cd HAllA_PATH ``

-        $ python setup.py install
+1. Install HAllA: ``$ python setup.py install``

 Note: If you do not have write permissions to '/usr/lib/', then add the option "--user" to the install command.
 This will install the python package into subdirectories of '~/.local'.